Opeyemi seeks N9m for kidney transplant

-The family of Fatai Jimoh Opayemi is desperately calling on Nigerians to help save the life of their father who is currently down with End-Stage Renal failure.
+The family of Fatai Jimoh Opeyemi is desperately calling on Nigerians to help save the life of their father who is currently down with End-Stage Renal failure.

 According to medical doctors at St Nicholas Hospital, Lagos, Opeyemi needs an urgent kidney transplant to live again.